About Your Goodnews River Alaska Float Trip

 About Our Goodnews River Fishing Programs:

-We offer three different float trip packages on the Goodnews river, these are our Fisherman's Deluxe, Standard Deluxe and Intimate River style float trips.
+We offer three different float trip packages on the Goodnews river, these are our Fisherman's Deluxe, Fisherman's Standard and Intimate River style float trips.
 Each of these options offer a different level of service with the least expensive option being what we have come to call our "intimate rivers" package utilizing smaller rafts, expedition tents, and fewer amenities then the two deluxe trips and should be considered as an 'roughing it' bare bones style trip. comparable to what most other operators offer as standard Alaska float trip fare.

-Our two deluxe trips, the Fisherman's Deluxe and Standard Deluxe We also call them our "Deluxe Alaska Lodge Style Float Trips" Because the accommodations are like no other you will find on an Alaska float trip anywhere.
+Our two deluxe trips, the Fisherman's Deluxe and Fisherman's Standard, also call them our "Deluxe Alaska Lodge Style Float Trips" Because the accommodations are like no other you will find on an Alaska float trip anywhere.
 Accommodations on our deluxe Goodnews river float trips are in spacious, high quality tents made right here in Alaska. for Alaska conditions.
 Each of these tents is used to house two anglers in which you can stand in comfortably and come equipped with cots, and chairs.
 This provides you ample space for your gear, as well as a comfortable retreat should the weather become inclement.
 Also on these trips are our custom built large gathering / dinning tent capable of holding the entire group for dining or as a gathering area.
 All guests are welcome to hang out in this common space for drinks, fly tying and socializing.
 Other comforts such as available hot showers, toilet facilities and other little touches that make an Alaska Rainbow Adventures deluxe trip on the Goodnews river a cut above all others.

 Where the two deluxe trips differ is that on the Fisherman's Deluxe trip there is a two to one guest / guide ratio with two anglers and their guide floating the Goodnews in custom built drifter rafts each equipped with custom frames that have casting stations front and rear allowing for an exceptional angling experience.
 There is also an additional gear-boat that carries much of the camp gear and the majority of bags.
 Of course we still spend as much time as possible wading for fish.
 The additional guide/camp hand also assists in the setting up and taking down camp and assisting where necessary with guiding duties.
 The drifter rafts, being lightly loaded and equipped with anchor systems are able to thereby access almost any run on the river much like a drift boat and are highly maneuverable as well.
-Our Goodnews river standard deluxe float trips offer the same camping amenities but no gear / bag boat or extra camp hand and a two or three to one guest / guide ratio depending on overall group size.
+Our Goodnews river Fisherman's standard float trips offer the same camping amenities but no gear / bag boat or extra camp hand and a two or three to one guest / guide ratio depending on overall group size.
 These float trips require some participation and group effort.
 Your participation with unloading the rafts, moving camp gear and taking down sleep tents each morning is greatly appreciated.
 Each day anglers will rotate guides enabling everyone to fish with each member of the staff.

 Sample Itinerary: Day 1: Fly to scenic Goodnews Lake from Bethel Alaska, float downstream a few miles fishing along the way.
 Days 2-7: Floating and fishing the Goodnews River, focus will be on the portion of the river within the wilderness area with a two night layover day at some point.
 Day 8: Morning fishing around last camp, mid-day transfer to village of Goodnews Bay for flight to Bethel.
 Most guests fly on to Anchorage and either overnight in Anchorage or red eye home after their Goodnews River fishing trip.